YouMagine/YM-php-sdk/README.md

 informed.
 Please refer to
-[The master branch](https://github.com/YouMagine/sdk-php) for the SDK for the current stable API* for the SDK for the current stable API*
+[The master branch](https://github.com/YouMagine/sdk-php) for the SDK for the current stable API*

 # YouMagine PHP SDK for API v1